Adding a Step to your running Cluster

 5. Click Add when ready to proceed.

-6. Return to the Cluster list.
+6. Return to Clusters.
 The Status changes from Waiting - Cluster ready to Running:

 The Status change may take a little while (~10 seconds).